Senths02/portfolio/src/content/watch-party-data.md

 <br>

 ### Delivering stimulus
-I attended research planning sessions to provide feedback and understand the requirements for the stimulus.
+I supported research planning by providing feedback and gained an understanding of what was required for the stimulus.

 The interactive prototypes were used in moderated research sessions.
-I supplied the link to the prototypes and was on hand to make notes and make any necessary adjustments.
+I supplied the link to the prototypes and was on hand to take notes and make any necessary adjustments.

 We also used static images for feedback from an online community, and for rapid testing (in-between larger research studies).
 <br>

 ### Analysing feedback
-The team came together to analyse the feedback in Miro and determine next steps.
+The team often came together to analyse the feedback in Miro and determine next steps.
 The research insights would help to form tasks for subsequent sprints.
 <br>

 </details>